Trauma Therapy & EMDR

 The beginning stages of therapy are focused on establishing goals, exploring your trauma history, ensuring safety, and building skills to increase your emotional regulation.
 During this time, you’ll learn and practice healthy coping skills and identify your own internal strengths so that our work will never overwhelm your ability to cope.
 When you’re implementing your learned skills more consistently, we then identify the traumatic experiences you feel ready to process.
 During trauma processing, we work through your traumatic experiences to decrease your emotional reactivity, improve your quality of life, and develop a more balanced view of your experiences.
 In the final stages of the trauma therapy process, you are encouraged to reconnect to life and the things that are meaningful to you.

-Take the Next Step to Heal Your Trauma Through Therapy
+Take the Next Step to Heal with Trauma Therapy in San Antonio & Schertz

 Childhood trauma is an intense disruption that occurs during childhood, changing how someone feels and acts as they grow and mature.
 Trauma therapists have found that this type of trauma disrupts the normal course of healthy development, interfering with a child's ability to form secure attachments, regulate emotions, and develop a coherent sense of self and the world around them.
 Trauma occurring in childhood can range from a number of overwhelming experiences, like physical, emotional, and sexual abuse or neglect, witnessing violence, or being in serious accidents and disasters.